mobizt/FirebaseClient/README.md

  - [LegacyToken](examples/App/AppInitialization/TokenAuth/LegacyToken/LegacyToken.ino)

- The following class provides non-authentication.
+ The following class provides for non-authentication acesss.

  - [NoAuth](examples/App/AppInitialization/NoAuth/NoAuth.ino)

-The `getAuth` function is the function to get user auth data (`user_auth_data`) from these authentication provider classes.
+The `getAuth` function is the function that provides the user auth data (`user_auth_data`) from the authentication/authorization classes.

 > [!NOTE]
-> The user auth data will be coppied to use internally, then changing these authentication provider classes's data cannot affected the authentication process unless `FirebaseApp` was re-initializing.
+> The user auth data that passes to `FirebaseApp` will be coppied to use internally, then changing the credentials in authentication/authorization classes after the `FirebaseApp` was initialized will not change the internal user auth data.
+You have to re-initiate the `FirebaseApp` again for apply the changes.

-The `UID` for user can be obtained from `FirebaseApp::getUid()`.
+The user `UID` can be obtained from `FirebaseApp::getUid()`.
 Don't be confused with the task `UID` that described earlier.

-The auth token (ID token, access token or legacy token) can be obtained from `FirebaseApp::getToken()`.
+The `auth token` (`ID token` and `access token`) and legacy token can be obtained from `FirebaseApp::getToken()`.

-The refresh token (if it is available from user sign in) can be obtained from `FirebaseApp::getRefreshToken()`.
+The refresh token (when using authentication/authorization classes that provided the `ID token`) can be obtained from `FirebaseApp::getRefreshToken()`.

 - ### CustomAuth (ID Token Authorization Using Service Account)

-The cusom signed `JWT` token was not exposed to the user unless it was created internally for tempolary use.

-This is the approach that allows you to access the service as a user with the custom `UID` without sign in.

-You can define any `UID` that represents the user identifier which used for access control.

-The parameters for the [CustomAuth](examples/App/AppInitialization/CustomAuth/CustomAuth.ino) class constructor are included the following which most of the parameters can be taken from the service account credentials.
+The [CustomAuth](examples/App/AppInitialization/CustomAuth/CustomAuth.ino) class parameters are included the following.

 ```cpp
 CustomAuth::CustomAuth(<TimeStatusCallback>, <api_key>, <client_email>, <project_id>, <private_key>, <user_id>, <scope>, <claims>, <expire>)
 ```

-`<TimeStatusCallback>` The time status callback that provides the UNIX timestamp value used for JWT token signing.
+`<TimeStatusCallback>` The time status callback that provides the UNIX timestamp used to set the issue time and expiration time in the JWT token payload.

-`<api_key>` The web API key of project.
+`<api_key>` The web API key of the project.

 `<client_email>` The service account client Email.